Published: 18 May 2021

 But, testers often face difficulty deciding which metrics to choose from the numerous software testing metrics available.
 Moreover, even if one selects the right metrics, the key to software testing success and progress lies in quantifying results obtained from evaluating these metrics.
 Therefore, in this blog, a detailed outlook on the agile software testing metrics has been detailed.

 Software testing metrics are quantifiable measures used to determine the progress of the software testing activities.
 Typically, they help teams track and monitor the software testing progress, quality, and productivity.
-The main aim of these testing metrics is to increase the efficiency of the overall software testing process.
+The main aim of these testing metrics is to increase the efficiency of the overall software and uat testing process.
 These testing metrics help stakeholders make informed decisions about further improvements in the testing process by providing related information.
 There are many types of software testing metrics but broadly divided into four main types.

 The software’s source code is vital and measured for its quality using published source code metrics.
 These published metrics are divided into five categories based on their measure, size, complexity, coupling, cohesion, and inheritance factors.